PCPE—Prague Conference on Political Economy

 Friedrich von Wieser Memorial Lecture

-We are inviting you to participate in the 12th annual Prague Conference on Political Economy (PCPE).
-PCPE is an international and interdisciplinary gathering of scholars and supporters (not only) of the Austrian School of Economics and political economy of freedom.
-During two days of the conference (Friday afternoon and Satuday), participants will have an opportunity to participate in lectures and debates focusing on economics, political science, history, philosophy and other humanities, and to discuss these issues with leading theorists in the field, both from Europe and overseas.
-We expect more than 100 people attending annual lectures and over 30 scholars presenting their papers.
+We are inviting you to participate in the 16th annual Prague Conference on Political Economy (PCPE).
+PCPE is an international and interdisciplinary gathering of scholars focusing their research on a broad approach to the study of social reality crossing traditional disciplines.
+Scholars writing in the tradition of PPE, PPE&L or the Austrian School of Economics and political economy of freedom are particularly welcome.
+During two days of the conference (Friday afternoon and Saturday), participants will have an opportunity to participate in lectures and debates focusing on economics, political science, history, philosophy and other humanities, and to discuss these issues with leading theorists in the field, both from Europe and overseas.
+We expect more than 100 people attending annual lectures and over 35 scholars presenting their papers.

-PCPE 2016 is organized my CEVRO Institute [school of legal and social studies] in partnership with Liberalni Institut, Mises Institut CZ&SK, The Faculty of Social and Economic Studies, J. E. Purkyne University, European Students for Liberty and the media partner Parlamentni listy.
+PCPE 2020 is organized by CEVRO Institute [school of legal and social studies] in partnership with Liberalni Institut, The Faculty of Social and Economic Studies, J. E. Purkyne University and European Students for Liberty

 This conference is an attempt to resurrect the tradition of Austrian economics- and liberty-oriented thinking that thrived in central Europe at the beginning of the 20th century, but sadly disappeared thereafter.
 By establishing an annual forum for scholars and students to meet and exchange ideas we hope to build a solid institutional basis for the advancement of liberty-oriented research programs.